 Every day I follow a winding path through the garden to reach my studio.
 I have everything I need to create beautiful windows and I am close to my home and my family.

 The studio (my fifth) was the first thing we built when we moved here in 2012.
 The garden was a wilderness of brambles inhabited by birds and foxes.
 I designed a wildlife garden and created it with the help of many friends.
 It continues to evolve and inspire me.

-Appointments to visits to the studio outside these times can be arranged.
+Appointments to visit the studio outside these times can be arranged.

 Stained Glass Process

 The tradition of the English Arts and Crafts movement is at the core of my work.
 I studied stained glass at Central St Martins on a course Christopher Whall established.
 He was an artist who learnt stained glass so he could both design and make windows.
 It seems obvious now, but back then it was revolutionary.
 I am happiest when I carry out the whole process myself, although I do have a Studio Assistant who helps me with leading and cementing now.

 1 Furze Lane